-If you are reading this booklet, likely you (or someone you love) has been diagnosed with Stage IV melanoma or is being evaluated for it.
+If you are reading this booklet, likely you (or someone close to you) has been diagnosed with or is being evaluated for Stage IV melanoma.
 Stage IV is advanced melanoma, meaning it has spread from its original site to a distant location in the body.
-While this diagnosis can be overwhelming, it is important to know that Stage IV melanoma does not mean "end-stage" melanoma."
+While this diagnosis can be overwhelming, it is important to know that Stage IV melanoma does not mean "end-stage melanoma."
 Fortunately, in the last 10 to 15 years, we have come a long way in treating this stage of melanoma.
 There are now several effective treatments available, and many more are being investigated.
 Patients with Stage IV melanoma can live long, productive lives because of these advances.

-This document is designed to help you and your oncology team evaluate treatment options and identify the different considerations you care about in deciding your treatment course.
+This document is designed to help you understand your treatment options and identify the different considerations you care about in deciding your treatment course.
 Using this guide, you and your team can weigh the options to make the decision that is right for you.